richardlehane/siegfried/README.md

 ![Usage](usage.gif)

-By default, siegfried uses latest DROID and container signature with no buffer limits.
+By default, siegfried uses the latest PRONOM and container signatures with no buffer limits.
 You can customise your signature file by using the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).

 ## Install